-- At Abel Smith Primary school we aim for children to develop a love of history and a curiosity about the past.
+- At Abel Smith Primary school we provide an ambitious and carefully sequenced knowledge and skills based curriculum, aiming for children to develop a love of history and a curiosity about the past.
 By fulfilling the requirements of the National Curriculum they will gain a “coherent knowledge and understanding of Britain’s past and that of the wider world”.
 They will also form an understanding of Hertford’s rich heritage, it’s role in historical events and how it has changed over time.

 - They will describe change using historical terms.
 They will learn about diversity and discrimination in societies; the challenges people faced; significant individuals who contributed to change and the legacy of civilisations that have shaped how we live today.

-- The history curriculum at Abel Smith is chronological with opportunities for pupils to contextualise British and world history events.
-History is taught in a block every other half term in order to fully immerse children in each topic, allowing key knowledge and skills to remain in long term memory.
+- The history curriculum at Abel Smith is designed to enable children to acquire a rich web of knowledge and skills through an enquiry based curriculum.
+History is taught in a half-termly block, every other half term, in order to fully immerse children in each topic, allowing key knowledge and skills to remain in long term memory.
 The curriculum projects are carefully sequenced and interconnected, to support children's learning over time.

 - Children will be able to discuss their learning which will have a depth of understanding.
 They will make connections between lessons and previous topics in order to build their knowledge and form opinions.